Renu-code123/AI-powered-health-assistant/README.md

 🔹 Feedback system to improve chatbot responses over time<br>
 🔹 Open-source & easily deployable<br>

-🛠️ Tech Stack
+🛠️ Tech Stack<br>
-Python 🐍
+Python 🐍<br>
-Hugging Face Transformers 🤗
+Hugging Face Transformers 🤗<br>
-NLTK for NLP processing
+NLTK for NLP processing<br>
-TensorFlow & TF-Keras for model handling
+TensorFlow & TF-Keras for model handling<br>
-Streamlit for web-based deployment
+Streamlit for web-based deployment<br>
-📌 Future Enhancements
+📌 Future Enhancements<br>
-🔸 Multilingual support for global accessibility
+🔸 Multilingual support for global accessibility<br>
-🔸 Voice-based interaction for better usability
+🔸 Voice-based interaction for better usability<br>
-🔸 Improved accuracy with larger transformer models
+🔸 Improved accuracy with larger transformer models<br>
-🔸 Cloud-based deployment for scalability
+🔸 Cloud-based deployment for scalability<br>

-📂 How to Use
+📂 How to Use<br>
-1️⃣ Clone the repository
+1️⃣ Clone the repository<br>
-2️⃣ Install the required dependencies
+2️⃣ Install the required dependencies<br>
-3️⃣ Run the chatbot using Streamlit
+3️⃣ Run the chatbot using Streamlit<br>
-4️⃣ Enter a medical query and receive AI-driven responses
+4️⃣ Enter a medical query and receive AI-driven responses<br>

-📌 Contribution & Feedback
+📌 Contribution & Feedback<br>
 We welcome contributions!
 Feel free to fork the repo, improve the chatbot, and submit a pull request.
 User feedback helps us refine and enhance this AI healthcare assistant.